$ 3.00 (per person per one-way trip) for Whiteville & Brunswick Townships. Available weekdays, from 6:00 am to 6:00 pm.

 The transportation director, a state-paid county employee, oversees the contract, writes all the grant proposals (state and private), does the paperwork to ensure reimbursements from the state, and markets the services.

 The North Carolina Department of Transportation (NCDOT) provides state and federal funds to operate a coordinated system.
-If funds become depleted then transportation services may end temporarily.
+If funds become depleted then transportation services may have to be modified or suspended temporarily.
 State and local government agencies are encouraged and sometimes required to meet the transportation needs of their clients by scheduling trips through the county system.

 Historically, the Columbus County system has the lowest operational cost of any rural public transportation system in North Carolina.
 Since the system is completely funded by the federal and state governments, no county funds are required.